Poundbury: Attractions and landmarks

 Due to Poundbury's unique appearance and plan, the town has been visited by architects, government officials, planners, housebuilders, and developers from around the world.

-The Queen Mother Square is surrounded by tourist attractions, such as Strathmore House, named in honour of King Charles' grandmother Queen Elizabeth The Queen Mother's paternal heritage.
+The Queen Mother Square is surrounded by tourist attractions, such as Strathmore House, named in honour of King Charles' grandmother Queen Elizabeth the Queen Mother's paternal heritage.
 In 2016, the Queen Mother statue was unveiled at the square by Elizabeth II and her husband, Prince Philip, Duke of Edinburgh.
-Also in 2016, a pub named the Duchess of Cornwall Inn was opened in honour of the wife of Charles III (then Prince of Wales), Queen Camilla.
+Also in 2016, a pub named the Duchess of Cornwall Inn was opened in honour of the later Queen Camilla.

 Every year in August, the Dorset Food & Arts Festival is held at Queen Mother Square attracting thousands of people.
 The festival showcases the town's fine produce and arts and also raises money for charities.

 In 2018, the Prince of Wales officially opened Poundbury's first church, the Dorchester Community Church.

 In May 2022, the Prince of Wales formally opened a huge play area in Poundbury's largest park, the Great Field.
 The Great Field is now a park under the care of Dorchester Town Council.